-The rotary level control is used to manually adjust the post-fader digital and analog monitor output levels.
-The level control provides the ability to adjust the post-fader digital and analog monitor output level over a 70-dB range.
-Technically, the rotary level control is a 24-step-per-revolution mechanical encoder.
+The rotary level control is used to manually adjust the monitor output level.
+The level control provides the ability to adjust the monitor output level over a 70-dB range.
+Technically, the rotary level control is a 24step-per-revolution mechanical encoder.
 The amount of level change in dB per step (per "click") will depend on how quickly the control is turned.
-When rotated slowly, each step represents a 0.5dB change in level.
+When rotated slowly, each step represents a 0.5-dB change in level.
 In this case, to traverse the entire level range would require rotating the control more than five full turns.
 But the Model 790's software detects when the control is rotated more quickly and increases the amount of level change in dB per step.
 A little experimentation will allow the user to acquire a good "feel" for how best to use the control.

 The reference level LED will flash when the rotary level control sets the output level to be the same as the stored reference level.
-Whenever the rotary level control attempts to set the output level to be less than -70.0 dB, the post-fader monitor output channels will automatically mute.
+Whenever the rotary level control attempts to set the output level to be less than -70.0 dB, the monitor output channels will automatically mute.
 As previously discussed, the 4-digit display indicates the mute condition by showing four dashes (---).

-If the mute all function is active the rotary level control won't have an impact on the post-fader monitor output level.
+If the mute all function is active the rotary level control won't have an impact on the monitor output level.
 It's also not active whenever the reference level function is active, except if the auto reference level off function has been enabled.
 If the dim function is active, turning the rotary control will automatically disable the dim function.